robenkleene/repla-live-coding/README.md

 - Screenshot
 - Animated GIFs

+## Me

+- Apple platforms, former designer, native apps, worked for WSJ, text editor expert, business focused

 ## Goals

 - Use existing tools, Light Table, need to replace your text editor.
 Instantly you're competing with some of the most complicated software in existence.
 - Compatible with `git`

+## IDE

+- Don't put these features in an IDE
+- 23 people working on visual studio code

 ## Technology

 - A web rendering engine
 - Unix process management (emphasis on standard input and standard output)
 - A packaging system
+- A tool that shapes itself to the problem

 ## Target Audience